FLOW2090/Robotic-with-RL/README.md

 ## Division

-- Liu Ziheng: Basic structure of controller, including the RL algorithm, interactions with the environment and part of reward function design.
+- Liu Ziheng: Basic structure of controller including walking.py and walkingRobot.py, RL algorithms including AC and PPO, NAO's interactions with the environment and designing part of reward function.
-- Cao Xinyuan:
+- Cao Xinyuan: Finetuning the hyperparameters, helping with PPO and REINFORCE, designing part of reward function.
-- Chen Yitao:
+- Chen Yitao: Helping with REINFORCE and trying implmenting DDPG and running some experiments.

-## TODO

-- Train and save ckpt.
-- Redesign the reward function.
-- Introduce PPO based on the AC algorithm applied currently.
-- Finetune the parameters, including lr, batch method, DOF and so on.
-- Show more loggings, illustrate the loss and return.
-- If our robot has learnt how to walk, try teaching it to kick the ball which is currently put outside the playground.